 The Five Dysfunctions of a Team:

-The Facilitator Guide provides everything you need to deliver a high-impact workshop for intact teams, including an introduction to the model, instructions for administering and debriefing the 38-item team assessment, and a script for presentation delivery.
+Absence of Trust Fear of Conflict Lack of Commitment Avoidance of Accountability Inattention to Results The Facilitator Guide provides everything you need to deliver a high-impact workshop for intact teams, including an introduction to the model, instructions for administering and debriefing the 38-item team assessment, and a script for presentation delivery.

 Discover teamwork is a strategic choice.
 It’s a purposeful decision that organizations make.